elpablogrande/PyLRU/README.md

 # PyLRU
-Scalable LRU algorithm in Python 2.7
+LRU algorithm in Python 2.7

 To run:
 `python pylru.py`